syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 ### source `object|Array`
 {:#members:source}

-Its consist of below items.
+Consist of the following items.

-* url - Its specifies the url link of required file.
+* URL: Specifies the URL link of the required file.
-* title - Its specifies to set the title for required file.
+* Title: Specifies the title of the required file.
-* postUrl - Its specifies to set the background image for required file.
+* Postural: Specifies the background image for the required file.
-* author - Its specifies the name of the author.
+* Author: Specifies the name of the author.